couchbaselabs/CloudPublicAPISample/README.md

 # CloudPublicAPISample
-This is a sample application to demonstrate using Couchbase Cloud Public API to automate operations The application lists the cloud connections
+This is a sample application to demonstrate using Couchbase Cloud Public API to automate operations.
+The application lists the cloud connections